BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 Second, if a model could be involved in more than one Fight, the player with Priority may choose which of the possible combats they are assigned to.

-In practice, it is usually a good idea for both players to look over all of the potential combats at the end of the Move phase and split them into their Fights — with the player with Priority deciding on any where there are multiple options.
+In practice, it is usually a good idea for both players to look over all of the potential combats at the end of the Move phase and split them into their Fights â€” with the player with Priority deciding on any where there are multiple options.
 It can be a good idea to separate the combats slightly, so the Fights actually have a little distance between them.
 However, this should only ever be done for the sake of clarity, not to gain a benefit in-game.
-It's probably not a good idea to do this if it would have an effect on the models — such as moving a model out of proximity with a banner, or moving models out of their Shieldwall formation.
+It's probably not a good idea to do this if it would have an effect on the models â€” such as moving a model out of proximity with a banner, or moving models out of their Shieldwall formation.
 In any case, if models are separated for the sake of clarity, they will still count as being in base contact with what they were beforehand.

 Sometimes, there will be situations whereby a rule will target or affect a model in a Fight which could cause multiple other models to be affected as well; this could be a throwing weapon, a Magical Power (such as Sorcerous Blast) or a special rule.
 This can cause some issues as models are not divided into Fights until the end of the Move phase, so players may be unsure of who is actually involved in the Fight.
 If this situation arises, the player with Priority may decide how the Fights are split before the end of the Move phase so as to make resolving the effects of the rule easier and simple to understand.